andrewtoth/blocks-xor/README.md

 ## Running

 Shut down bitcoind and run `cargo run --release`.
 This looks for blocks in the default location.
-If the blocks directory is in a different location, pass the location as the next argument:
+If the data or blocks directory is in a different location, pass the location as the next argument:
-`cargo run --release ~/.bitcoin/blocks`.
+`cargo run --release -- -datadir=/home/user/.bitcoin`.

 This can take some time, so please be patient.